MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-1801.md

 ## System requirements for System Center 1801 - Service Manager

-The following sections describe the general performance and scalability guidance for System Center 1801 - Service Manager and recommends hardware configurations for a variety of workloads.
+The following sections describe the general performance and scalability guidance for SM 1801, and recommends the  hardware configurations for a variety of workloads.
 Because System Center 1801 is built to be flexible and scalable, the hardware requirements for specific scenarios may differ from the guidelines that are presented here.

 ## Capacity limits for Service Manager